What the Spec: AR Specifications and Why They Matter

 And, even if a commercial spec receiver extension is manufactured using 7075 T6 alloy, there are other problems…

-Threading (Process)
+Threading (Processing)

 Short Story: Commercial spec uses an inferior threading process that results in shorter and weaker threads.